labhstats/lbhs_stroke_seg_man/README.md

 Took 30.5 minutes.
 This ran without parallell specifications in R (lapply, etc), although many processes throughout the segmentation used all available threads.
 This may indicate that user specified parallell processing is not necessarily beneficial with a relatively small amount of cores (< 6 cores and < 12 threads).

 The result appears fairly good for descriptive purposes when thresholded at 50% (or 0.5), but not close to voxel perfection.
 Prediction range was at 0 to 1.
+Both the probability and program prediction was okay.
+Although it seems that the program prediction used something else than a 50% threshold, as it thought a larger area was stroke afflicted.

+To clarify:
+- probability prediction = Prediction3_probability_native
+- program prediction = Prediction3_native

 ### Test case 2 - Medium stroke
+Took 33.5 minutes.
+This ran without parallell specifications in R (lapply, etc), although many processes throughout the segmentation used all available threads.
+Both faster and slower than the small and large stroke cases, respectively.

+Both the program prediction and the probability prediction was ok.
+50% threshold was in this case ok, perhaps, due to a prediction range of 0 to 1.
+Still the program prediction denote a larger area again as afflicted by stroke.

+There was a single false positive stroke cluster found.
+It seems like it mistook an "empty" dark cavity between the grey matter as stroke.
+Its size is negligiable for descriptive purposes considering the actual stroke site's cluster size.

 ### Test case 3 - Small stroke
 Took 41.6 minutes.
 This ran without parallell specifications in R (lapply, etc), although many processes throughout the segmentation used all available threads.
-Definitely slower than the Large stroke case.
+Definitely slower than the Large and Medium stroke cases.

 It found the actual stroke site, but also found 3-4 other unrelated false positives.
 The one largest false positive  essensially doubled the true estimate was unfortunate, but not surprising that the algorithm thought at least parts of it was a stroke due to a local cortex cluster darkening on the T1w image.
 The remaining smaller errors were expected as with WMH segmentation algorithms, and were not of detrimental size.

 A manually selected threshold of 5% (or 0.05) found the actual stroke site sufficiently, and the prediction range was 0 to 0.1783.
 This can pose a challenge for selecting a single threshold across stroke cases.
+50% of max value in a prediction may be a decent threshold estimate.

-It is reasonable to expect lower estimates to be overesimates.
-If NULL cases are returned from the LINDA algorithm it is consequently also safe to say that it has underestimated the stroke.
+It is reasonable to expect lower stroke estimates to be overestimates.
+If NULL cases (defined as range[prediction] = 0 to 0) are returned from the LINDA algorithm it is consequently also safe to say that it has underestimated the stroke.

+Only the probability prediction was ok.
+The program prediction yielded a NULL case, which suggest that the built-in threshold is not necessarily optimal enough.

+This sub-optimailty in thresholding is especially true in situations where it is known apriori that all images supplied to the algorithm has confirmed ischemic strokes.
+The comparison paper, linked earlier, had an issue with quite a few NULL cases, some which potentially could have been avoided if a different thresholding scheme had been applied.

 ## Storage consumption
 Each new run/prediction is expected to use at least up to 200MB of storage.
 2 out of 3 of our runs took this much space.